Frequently Asked Questions

 - (gray): Unknown congestion

-For expressway segments, the congestion levels are determined by the traffic speed, and the ranges are:
+For expressway segments, the congestion levels are determined by comparing the traffic speed to the free flow speed.
+The following table shows the speed cutoffs for different free flow (speed limit) speeds:

-For arterial roadways, the congestion levels are assigned by the originating agency.
+For arterial roadways in Chicago, the congestion levels are assigned by the Chicago Department of Transportation.
 The congestion levels in the city of Chicago are also determined by the traffic speed, and the ranges are:

 - Uncongested: 30 or more mph